-As a general guide, students MUST:
+As a general guide, students MUST meet ALL these requirements:

-- Have U.S Citizen or Lawful Residency
+- U.S. Citizen or Lawful Residency

-- Be 18-49 years old
+- 18-49 years old

-As well as at least ONE of the following:
+As well as at least ONE of the following ○:

 - Receive Cal Grant A or B

-- And be 25 years of age or younger
+- and be 25 years of age or younger

-- And be currently unmarried
+- and be currently unmarried

-- And themselves/parents have an income less than 50,000 when they applied for the Cal Grant
+- and themselves/parents have an income less than 50,000 when they applied for the Cal Grant

-- Work 20 hours a week
+- work 20 hours a week

-- Have approval for state/federal work study
+- have approval for state/federal work study

-- Have parental control over a 6 year old
+- have parental control over a 6-year-old

-- And must at least be enrolled halftime
+- and must at least be enrolled halftime

-- Be a single parent of a 12 year old or younger
+- be a single parent of a 12-year-old or younger

-- And be enrolled full time
+- and be enrolled full time

-- Receive CalWorks
+- receive CalWorks

-Documents you may be asked for include:
+Documents you may be asked for:

 - Proof of enrollment